The Democratization of IT & The Changing Role of The CIO

 Logan: Welcome back to QATalks.
 I’m your host for today’s episode, Logan Lyles with Sweet Fish Media.
-We are joined today by a repeat guest, a common speaker here on this show, Pradeep Govindasamy, President and CTO, over at Cigniti.
-Our featured guest today is Martha Heller.
+We are joined today by a repeat guest, a common speaker here on this show, Our featured guest today is Martha Heller.
 She’s the CEO over at Heller Search Associates.
-Martha and Pradeep, welcome to the show!
-How are you both doing today?
+Martha, welcome to the show!
+How are you doing today?

 Martha: Doing well Logan!
 It’s very nice to be here.

 Cigniti Speaker: Doing great Logan!
 Thank you so much for having us here.

 Logan: I really appreciate both of you making time.
 I know you’re both busy executives, not quite traveling as much these days as you both were used to.
 On that note, speaking of some of the other things that both of you have been involved in, I wanted to kick off the conversation with a little bit of background and context for listeners.